Serving Huntington Beach, Buena Park and Orange County

 Accidental Death and Dismemberment Insurance

 AD&D pays a set benefit if the insured dies in an accident.
-You can add AD&D coverage to a life insurance policy; in that case, if you die in an accident, the insurer will pay a “double indemnity,” or twice the death benefit.
+You can add AD&D coverage to a life insurance policy; in this case, if you die in an accident, the insurer will pay a “double indemnity,” or twice the death benefit.

 AD&D also pays a portion of the death benefit if you lose or suffer the loss of use of an extremity, hearing or sight due to accident.
 This makes AD&D valuable protection for the vast majority of people who do not have individual disability insurance.
 AD&D insurance can provide their families protection from certain types of disabilities for very little cost.